Insights

 This resiliency plan shows how development steps up in elevation towards the new stadium, while open space acts to slow, store, and filter stormwater back into the river to prevent flooding.

-Perkins Eastman’s plan proposes bringing that bridge down to grade, rerouting a network of CSX freight tracks, and establishing a wide, straight boulevard as East Bank’s north-south spine where pedestrians, cyclists, and bus transit have as much access as cars.
+Perkins Eastman’s plan proposes bringing that bridge down to grade, rerouting a network of CSX freight tracks, and establishing a wide, straight boulevard—currently in design—as East Bank’s north-south spine, where pedestrians, cyclists, and buses, and cars will have equal access.

 A rendering shows a new central boulevard that will act as the East Bank’s central artery for transit, auto, pedestrian, and bike traffic.